sarphiv/dtu-02476-ml-ops/reports/README.md

  1. a server used for running inference on a trained resnet18 model, and
  2. a server used to run a webpage where you can upload images, and these are then classified using the aforementioned model.

 We used triggers to build our docker images and deploy them using Cloud Run.
 Since we only used GCP for inference, we didn't use GPUs.
-We just asked for 4 GB of ram and 2 CPU's, and then Cloud Build took care of managing the instances.
+We just asked for [4 GB of ram and 2 CPU's], and then Cloud Build took care of managing the instances.

 ### Question 19